python-sdbus/python-sdbus/docs/asyncio.rst

         Sequence can be list, tuple, etc...
-        Number of elements in the sequence should match the number of result arguments otherwise :py:exc:`RuntimeError` will be raised.
+        Number of elements in the sequence should match the number of result arguments otherwise :py:exc:`SdBusLibraryError` will be raised.

         Defaults to result arguments being nameless.